DaveL17/Plex_Webhooks/README.md

   * `api-key=abc123def456` - a valid API key.
 It can be a valid Reflector access key or a local secret key if your version of Indigo supports them.

-That's all that should be required to configure the plugin.
+That's all that should be required to configure Plex webhooks to work with the plugin.

 #### Triggers
 To actually use the plugin, you need to create Indigo triggers to respond to the incoming webhook.
 There is nothing